camwestwood/xapi/recipes/vle/answered_questions.md

 ```

 ### Object
-Common entity identifier: ObjectA, as defined on the [common structures](/common_structures.md#objectc) page

 The Correct Responses Pattern contains an array of response patterns.
 A learner's response will be considered correct if it matches any of the response patterns in that array.
 See the <a href="https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#response-patterns">xAPI spec for more details